Aetna Life Insurance Review

 The ratings clearly indicate that Aetna is financially stable and is capable of honoring all its financial commitments.

-It should also be noted that this is a company which managed to survive the Great Depression and come out unscathed, which means its fundamentals are solid.
+It should also be noted that this is a company that managed to survive the Great Depression and come out unscathed, which means its fundamentals are solid.
 So, it is safe to assume that Aetna is financially as strong and stable as any of its competitors.

 Insurance Products Offered by Aetna

-Basic and Supplemental Life Insurance Policies
+Basic and Supplemental Group Life Insurance Policies from Aetna

 Aetna offers life insurance policies only through employers, not on an individual basis.
 These types of group policies have their own advantages and disadvantages.